On this site

 to be launched in the US on 24 April 2007 (May cover date).

-doing something entirely different, it will be a high-quality
+doing something entirely different; it would be a high-quality,

 and useful – I don’t think that is how Portfolio